'Fantasy Island' review: Not quite Blumhouse’s best

 Let’s talk about the characters first, since they’re the cornerstone of Fantasy Island.
 There’s a fairly diverse set of fellows here, to its credit – between two brothers who are as alike as they are different, a cop who desperately wants to play hero, a woman apparently pained by her past and a young girl looking for adventure.

-It also doesn’t help that none of the characters ever feel like they’re at any real risk of danger, even when danger really gets close to some of them, almost as if the actors couldn’t be bothered a lot with being convincing in delivering their performances.
+It also doesn’t help that none of the characters ever feel like they’re in any real danger, even when danger gets really close to some of them, almost as if the actors couldn’t be bothered a lot with being convincing in delivering their performances.

-So what really is to like about Fantasy Island?
-Well, it looks clean and is shot rather decently, and Michael Rooker is always a charm to watch, but other than that, there’s really not a lot to write home about the movie.
-This is more like a movie that you rent when you have a slow weekend and rewatching something you’ve seen 10 times is not on your agenda.
+So what is there to like about Fantasy Island?
+Well, it looks clean and is shot rather decently, and Michael Rooker is always a charm to watch, but other than that, there’s really not a lot to write home about.
+This is more like a movie that you rent when you have a slow weekend and rewatching something you’ve seen 10 times before is not on your agenda.